DevMountain/react-4-afternoon/README.md

 ### Summary

 We will now work with our `ClassList` component to display the students enrolled for that specific class.
+To get this data, we will be making an HTTP call to our `json-server`.

 ### Instructions